 - Blend in yogurt, lemon juice, salt, and pepper to taste.
 Makes 4 servings.

-When you take a look at everything apples have to offer, it explains why it’s called a “super food.”
-Apples have been mentioned in folktales handed down through the ages, and not just because of their crunchy goodness.
-They're extremely versatile in recipes, both raw and cooked, and offer cancer-fighting properties and powerful antioxidants with every bite.
+Apples have appeared in art, music and literature throughout the ages, and not just because of their crunch.
+They're extremely versatile in recipes, both raw and cooked, and offer chemopreventive properties and powerful antioxidants with every bite.
 What could be better than that?

-However, consume apples in moderation because they contain fructose, which may be harmful to your health in excessive amounts.
+Despite these benefits, it's important to consume apples in moderation, as they contain fructose, which can be detrimental to your health in excessive amounts.